 Check My Insurance Coverage

 While the wording indicates it’s a degenerative disease, it’s misleading.
-For most, the symptoms of disc degeneration don’t steadily get worse like cancer, but slowly over time.
-If you’re wondering what that looks like, imagine a spinal column where multiple vertebra have very little to no disc between them in a 70, 80, 90+ year old person hunched over as they walk – limited mobility, flexibility, and function.
-You can address a bulging or herniated disc.
-You can realign your spinal column through chiropractic adjustments.
-But, no one can stop the aging process (yet…).
+For most, the symptoms of disc degeneration increase slowly over time.
+If you’re wondering what that looks like, imagine a spinal column where multiple vertebrae have very little to no disc fluid between them, limiting mobility, flexibility, and function.
+You can address a bulging or herniated disc by working to realign individual vertebra in the spine.
+You can realign your spinal column through chiropractic adjustments and associated treatments.
+But, no one can stop the aging process, at least not yet.

 In the two previous sections we spoke about exercises and stretches for herniated discs, and bulging discs.
 They’re not just great for treatment once symptoms like back pain appear, but preventative in nature as well.
 Whether you’re currently experiencing back pain or not, getting into the habit of empowering your spine is a great idea.